isotopp/isotopp.github.io/_posts/2020-08-18-mysql-character-sets.md

 {% endhighlight %}

 This creates a string literal from the hex code `0xF6` and labels it as latin1.
 The statement is then run, produces an Umlaut, and this Umlaut is then emitted as a result table.
 Because the connection is set to utf8, the Umlaut is converted to utf8, yields `C3 B6` and that is sent to the terminal, where it renders correctly.

+This is the automatic conversion at work, that I spoke about earlier.

 When we leave the label off, the conversion does not work.
 When we lie, the result is invalid and rejected: